Migrant encounters at U.S.-Mexico border are at a 21-year high

-The June figure is the highest monthly total since March 2000 and far surpasses the peak during the last major wave of migration at the U.S.-Mexico border, which occurred in May 2019.
-Preliminary estimates show that the number of migrant encounters likely increased further in July.
+The July figure is the highest monthly total since March 2000 and far surpasses the peak during the last major wave of migration at the U.S.-Mexico border, which occurred in May 2019.

 This analysis examines current and historical data from U.S. Customs and Border Protection (CBP) to assess how migration patterns at the U.S.-Mexico border have evolved over time.
 The analysis is based on monthly migrant encounters – a common (but only partial) measure of how many people enter the United States illegally in a given month.